alikaganbertizlioglu/IMDB-Backend/README.md

 # SE 3355 Ali Kağan Bertizlioğlu IMDb Clone Project

-IMDb clone project is based on N-layered design and tried my best to stick SOLID principles.
-It provides allows users to register, login, add movies to their watchlist, and rate movies.
+The IMDb clone project is based on N-layer design and was prepared by adhering to SOLID principles.
+It allows users to register, log in, add movies to watchlist, and rate movies.

 #### Frontend Source Code: https://github.com/alikaganbertizlioglu/se3355-frontend-angular
 #### Backend Live Link: https://se3355finalbackend.azurewebsites.net/swagger-ui/index.html